Please scroll to the bottom to continue.

 4. FEES AND EXPENSES; PAYMENTS

 - Fees.
-In consideration for the access rights granted to Customer and the Services performed by Company under this Agreement, Customer will be charged monthly for fees based on Customer’s usage of the Services during the preceding month.
-Usage Fees are calculated based on the rates charged by Company’s hosting provider as set forth on Company’s pricing schedule provided to Customer.
+In consideration for the access rights granted to Customer and the Services performed by Company under this Agreement, Customer will be charged on a monthly or annual basis depending on the subscription plan elected by the Customer.
 Customer acknowledges and agrees that Customer’s use of the Service may be limited or capped by Company in its sole discretion.
 Company reserves the right (in addition to any other rights or remedies Company may have) to discontinue the Company Solution and suspend all Authorized Users’ and Customer’s access to the Services if any Fees are more than thirty (30) days overdue until such amounts are paid in full.
 Customer will maintain complete, accurate and up-to-date Customer billing and contact information at all times.

 - Taxes.
 The Fees are exclusive of all applicable sales, use, value-added and other taxes, and all applicable duties, tariffs, assessments, export and import fees, or other similar charges, and Customer will be responsible for payment of all such taxes (other than taxes based on Company’s income), fees, duties, and charges and any related penalties and interest, arising from the payment of the fees, the provision of the Services, or the license of the Company Solution to Customer.
 Customer will make all payments of Fees to Company free and clear of, and without reduction for, any withholding taxes; any such taxes imposed on payments of Fees to Company will be Customer’s sole responsibility, and Customer will provide Company with official receipts issued by the appropriate taxing authority, or such other evidence as the Company may reasonably request, to establish that such taxes have been paid.